firebase/quickstart-ios/abtesting/README.md

 - Run the sample on your device or simulator.
     - If your build fails due to package errors, try resetting package caches (File > Swift Packages > Reset Package Caches).
+    - On macOS, running the sample can prompt you for your password to allow Keychain access, which will enable Installations to work properly and thus allow you to follow the instructions of the [Test on Device](#test-on-device) section.
+Otherwise, refer to the [Published Experiment ](#published-experiment) section below.
     - On Mac Catalyst, Firebase Installations is not installed, so you won't be able to manage it as a test device.
 Instead, refer to the [Published Experiment](#published-experiment) section below.